andaze/hugo-jobs/content/merit/feature/_index.en.md

 English-speaking countries are home to some of the world's most talented engineers, including Google, Amazon, Facebook, Apple, and Microsoft, all of which originated in the United States.
 It is also said that people whose mother tongue is English are blessed with an environment where they can learn IT knowledge, such as programming languages written in English, from an early age, making it easier for them to grow up to be active on the front lines.
 We provide IT know-how from overseas, where new technologies are being created every day, in Japanese.
 We are creating services that incorporate the latest global technologies that have not yet penetrated Japan.

 #### Multinational teams bring out the strengths of the right people in the right places
-Andaz is made up of multinational members from Japan, India and other countries.
+Andaze is made up of multinational members from Japan, India and other countries.
 By working on system development with an international team, each of us is able to specialize in our own field.
 For example, technical development is one of the jobs where Indians can maximize their strengths.
 For example, technical development is one of the jobs where Indians can maximize their strengths, while communication with clients is the domain of Myanmarese and Japanese who have a culture of bowing.
 Vietnamese are less biased and can handle multiple tasks relatively well.
 In this way, by utilizing the strengths of each individual, the right person can play an active role in the right place, or in other words, "optimization of skills" can be achieved.
 {{< imagedisplay  src="スライド18.PNG"  >}}

 #### Reduce risks and costs by decentralizing work locations and data